vidhi-sys/Distillation-Column-Modeling-and-Optimization/README.md

 👨‍💻 Author
 Vidhi Udasi
 VIT Bhopal University, Batch: 2023
-Autumn Internship Candidate
+Autumn Internship Candidate FOSSEE

 📄 License
-This project is created for educational and research purposes as part of a screening task for an AI/ML internship position.
+This project is created for educational and research purposes as part of a screening task for an AI/ML internship position at FOSSEE